Hey guys, in this post we’ll go through an in-depth guide into how to train for a marathon in 6 months.

 Only consider your running speed if you have a target finishing time in mind.

-If that’s the case, figure our what your target marathon pace is, and train towards that pace.
-As mentioned above, you may wish to include some speed training in your plan – swap out one of the easy training runs for a speed day.
+If that’s the case, figure out your target marathon pace and train towards that pace.
+As mentioned above, you may wish to include some speed training in your plan—swap out one of the easy training runs for a speed day.

 But – only do a maximum of one speed session per week!

-For everyone else, I highly recommend you don’t get too hung up on pace – especially if it’s your first marathon.
+For everyone else, I highly recommend not getting too hung up on pace, especially if it’s your first marathon.

 Focus on completing the miles and having a great time!